trm-astro/trm-py/README.md

 Until further notice this is a WIP and should not be considered usable for scientific use.

+## Poetry python wheel build

+poetry lock

-## CPP Subdirectorys
+## CPP-Only build

 By necessity the CPP subdirectorys are included to build the python wheel against.
-This makes this the aconvenient place to do a full CPP build for those looking to access trm-subs and associated libs via cpp code.
+This makes this the a convenient place to do a full CPP build for those looking to access trm-subs and associated libs via cpp code.
 To build (and install) all the TRM cpp libs directly:

 TODO: Test this on multiplatform builds: